Google Analytics Data Analysis (BigQuery)

 We'll start by loading BigQuery:

-%load_ext google.cloud.bigquery
+%load_ext bigquery_magics

 # To supress warnings and make our notebook more legible